Ken Loach: Career

 Days of Hope (1975) is a four-part drama for the BBC directed by Loach from scripts by dramatist Jim Allen.
 The first episode of the series caused considerable controversy in the British media owing to its critical depiction of the military in World War I, and particularly over a scene where conscientious objectors were tied up to stakes outside trenches in view of enemy fire after refusing to obey orders.
 An ex-serviceman subsequently contacted The Times newspaper with an illustration from the time of a similar scene.

 Loach's documentary A Question of Leadership (1981) interviewed members of the Iron and Steel Trades Confederation (the main trade union for Britain's steel industry) about their 14-week strike in 1980, and recorded much criticism of the union's leadership for conceding over the issues in the strike.
 Subsequently, Loach made a four-part series named Questions of Leadership which subjected the leadership of other trade unions to similar scrutiny from their members, but this has never been broadcast.
 Frank Chapple, leader of the Electrical, Electronic, Telecommunications and Plumbing Union, walked out of the interview and made a complaint to the Independent Broadcasting Authority.
 A separate complaint was made by Terry Duffy of the Amalgamated Engineering and Electrical Union.
-The series was due to be broadcast during the Trade Union Congress conference in 1983, but Channel 4 decided against broadcasting the series following the complaints.
+The series was due to be broadcast during the Trades Union Congress conference in 1983, but Channel 4 decided against broadcasting the series following the complaints.
 Anthony Hayward claimed in 2004 that the media tycoon Robert Maxwell had put pressure on Central Television's board (Central was the successor to the original production company Associated Television), of which he had become a director, to withdraw Questions of Leadership at the time he was buying the Daily Mirror newspaper and needed the co-operation of union leaders, especially Chapple.

 Which Side Are You On?
 (1985), about the songs and poems of the UK miners' strike, was originally due to be broadcast on The South Bank Show, but was rejected on the grounds that it was too politically unbalanced for an arts show.
 The documentary was eventually transmitted on Channel 4, but only after it won a prize at an Italian film festival.
 Three weeks after the end of the strike, the film End of the Battle ...
 Not the End of the War? was broadcast by Channel 4 in its Diverse Strands series.
 This film argued that the Conservative Party had planned the destruction of the National Union of Mineworkers' political power from the late 1970s.